clowdr-app/clowdr-app.github.io/content/attendee-guides/getting-started.md

 ---
 updatedDate: 2021-05-03T05:39:02+00:00
-title: "Getting Started on Midspace "
+title: Getting Started
+index: 0
-description: Learn how to access and navigate your conference in Midspace
+description: Learn how to access and navigate your conference in Midspace.
 author: Cristal Mojica
 featured: true
 ---